apache/jackrabbit-site/src/site/markdown/creating-releases.md

 4. Create a new version in JIRA for the next release (if not present yet).
 5. Check for issues that have been resolved but do not have "fixVersion" set - these may need to be updated before creating the release notes ([Jackrabbit Jira](https://issues.apache.org/jira/issues/?jql=project%20%3D%20JCR%20AND%20status%20%3D%20resolved%20AND%20fixVersion%20IS%20EMPTY%20ORDER%20BY%20issuekey%20DESC%20), [Oak Jira](https://issues.apache.org/jira/issues/?jql=project%20%3D%20OAK%20AND%20status%20%3D%20resolved%20AND%20fixVersion%20IS%20EMPTY%20ORDER%20BY%20issuekey%20DESC%20)).
 6. If there are issues with a fixVersion but without a positive resolution (such as "abandoned", "won't do", "superceded"), remove all fixVersion entries.
+7. It is recommended to release from a branch (if you have created a Jira ticket to track the release, use the ticket id as the branch name).
+   If you decide to do so, checkout your branch now.
 8. Create a `RELEASE-NOTES.txt` file in the root folder of the project to be released.
     If such a file already exists, update it for the release.
 See a previous release notes for examples of what to include.
 The release note report in Jira is a